rsms/js-amdld/README.md

 ## Random loading

-Since AMDLD uses initializeras with pause-and-resumable state, dependencies and modules can be loaded in random order, in synchronous or asynchronous fashion.
+Since AMDLD uses initializers with pause-and-resumable state, dependencies and modules can be loaded in random order, in synchronous or asynchronous fashion.

 Say we have some HTML like this where four modules are loaded concurrently and asynchronously: